 Participants were diagnosed with prostate cancer by transrectal ultrasound-guided prostatic biopsy.
 Participants received a preoperative anesthetic consultation and basic laboratory panel.
 Participants on anticoagulation had a preoperative thrombosis consultation and were bridged as necessary.
-Participants were permitted to be on low-dose antiplatelets (aspirin 81mg) if felt necessary by thrombosis physicians.
-Participants with high-risk disease (PSA>20 ng/ml or Gleason 8-10) were staged with a bone-scan and computed tomographic (CT) scan of the abdomen and pelvis.
-Participants with suspected locally-advanced disease based on rectal examination or CT scan also underwent preoperative magnetic resonance imaging (MRI).
+Participants were permitted to be on low-dose antiplatelets (acetylsalicylic acid 81 mg) if felt necessary by thrombosis physicians.
+Participants with high-risk disease (prostate-specific antigen [PSA]>20 ng/ml or Gleason 8-10) were staged with a bone scan and computed tomographic (CT) scan of the abdomen and pelvis.
+Participants with suspected locally advanced disease based on rectal examination or CT scan also underwent preoperative magnetic resonance imaging (MRI).
 The postoperative course after RARP followed a standardized institutional clinical pathway.
-Participants generally did not have a drain placed and went home with a urethral catheter on postoperative day 1.
+Participants routinely did not have a drain placed and went home with a urethral catheter on postoperative Day 1.